close btn

 Headquartered in New York, NAL is a national, nonprofit organization with programs across the country.
 We have a strong track record of recruiting and training immigrants of diverse race/ethnic backgrounds to run for public office.
 We also work with New American elected officials across the country who are at the frontlines of creating transformative policy environments for educational, economic and political equity.

-Position Type: Full-time, exempt, union
+Position Type: Full-time, exempt

 Position Description: